brariden/melpa-gpl-snapshot/melpa/packages/with-editor-readme.txt

-Use the Emacsclient as `$EDITOR' of child processes, making sure they know how to call home.
-For remote processes a substitute is provided, which communicates with Emacs on stdout instead of using a socket as the Emacsclient does.
+This library makes it possible to reliably use the Emacsclient as the `$EDITOR' of child processes.
+It makes sure that they know how to call home.
+For remote processes a substitute is provided, which communicates with Emacs on standard output/input instead of using a socket as the Emacsclient does.

-The commands `with-editor-async-shell-command' and `with-editor-shell-command' are intended as drop in replacements for `async-shell-command' and `shell-command'.
+It provides the commands `with-editor-async-shell-command' and `with-editor-shell-command', which are intended as replacements for `async-shell-command' and `shell-command'.
 They automatically export `$EDITOR' making sure the executed command uses the current Emacs instance as "the editor".
 With a prefix argument these